silky/docs/argument protocol/ap.md

 State conditions for loss
 --

-*Goals*: Ensure useful argument outcome, promote direct consideration of each others views.
+*Goal*: Ensure useful argument outcome, promote direct consideration of each others views.

 Each party should state the criteria under which they will accept defeat.
 If a given